-With its working Division offers a forum for promoting environmental chemistry and ecotoxicology.
+With its Working Grops, the Division offers a forum for promoting environmental chemistry and ecotoxicology.
 The following working groups currently exist:

 The working group mainly deals with tropospheric chemistry and the influence of anthropogenic (e.g. air traffic) and natural (e.g. desert dust) emissions on the composition of the air and their effect on the climate.
 The chemistry of the condensed phase is also increasingly being considered, in particular the particle formation and photochemistry in cloud droplets up to the long-distance transport and atmospheric degradation of pesticides and medium-volatile chemicals.